Motion-o: Trajectory-Grounded Video Reasoning: Experimental Results

-\paragraph{Qualitative Analysis.} Figure~\ref{fig:qual} shows two representative outputs.
+Additionally, MCoT increases output length because the model emits explicit motion descriptors in addition to spatio-temporal evidence.
+This overhead trades additional structured tokens for a rewardable motion statement.
+We quantify this trade-off by reporting token usage in Appendix~\ref{sec:supp_token_overhead}. \paragraph{Qualitative Analysis.} Figure~\ref{fig:qual} shows two representative outputs.
 In the first example, the model tracks Sheldon across three timestamps with varying camera angles and emits two \texttt{<motion/>} tags, both correctly identifying the subject as stationary despite significant viewpoint changes.
 The dense multi-point grounding enables the model to distinguish true stationarity from apparent visual displacement caused by camera cuts.
+Stationary tags make a falsifiable claim that an object's position and scale remain stable across the evidence window.
+Appendix~\ref{sec:supp_stationary} provides an additional example where a \texttt{STAT} tag directly supports the final answer by verifying that the relevant background object persists across time.
 In the second example, the model grounds a duck at four consecutive timestamps and summarizes its eastward trajectory with a single motion tag.
-Additional qualitative examples and analyses are provided in the supplementary material.
+Additional qualitative examples and analyses are provided in the appendix and supplementary. \resultstable \motionqual